 Wetland functions definition

 Wetland functions means the natural processes and derivation of benefits and values associated with wetland ecosystems, including economic production, fish and wildlife habitat, organic carbon storage, water supply and purification (e.g. groundwater recharge, flood control, maintenance of flow regimes, shoreline erosion buffering), and soil and water conservation, as well as tourism, heritage, recreational, educational, scientific, and aesthetic opportunities.
-Conditions These conditions are established for the sole purpose of the Decision Statement issued under the Canadian Environmental Assessment Act, 2012.
+Potential Conditions These conditions may be established for the sole purpose of the Decision Statement issued under the Canadian Environmental Assessment Act, 2012.
 They do not relieve the Proponent from any obligation to comply with other legislative or other legal requirements of the federal, provincial, or local governments.
-Nothing in this Decision Statement shall be construed as reducing, increasing, or otherwise affecting what may be required of the Proponent to comply with all applicable legislative or legal requirements.
+Nothing in this document shall be construed as reducing, increasing, or otherwise affecting what may be required of the Proponent to comply with all applicable legislative or legal requirements.

 Wetland functions means the beneficial roles served by wetlands, including but not limited to water quality protection and enhancement, fish and wildlife habitat, food chain support, flood storage, conveyance and attenuation, ground water recharge and discharge, erosion control, wave attenuation, historical and archaeological value protection, aesthetic value and recreation.